-- A. Objectives of the project - B. Proposed specifications of the product (no matter it is a hardware or software project) - C. Summary of the literature search done up-to-date. - D. Proposed approach/methodology to be used - E. Some brief descriptions on the theory of the approach/methodology - F. Schedule of your work of the entire project - G. References
+- A. An abstract and objectives of the project - B. Proposed specifications of the product - C. Summary of the literature search - D. Proposed approach/methodology to be used - E. Some brief descriptions on the theory of the approach/methodology - F. Schedule of your work of the entire project - G. References

 - 1. Literature research.

-- 2. Project plan
+- Project plan

 - 3. Problem definition and methodology.

 - 4. Writing quality.